TheoZerbibi/ft_irc/README.md

 ---
  - [x] Accept multiple client and register them under a user id
- - [ ] promotion of registered client as user
+ - [x] promotion of registered client as user
- - [ ]

 ---
 - Command management

  - [x] Get command on user-sockfd (Should use a buffer for eachuser)
  - [x] Parse command
- - [ ] Implementation of cmd
+ - [x] Implementation of cmd

 ---
 - Signal handling

- - [ ] CTRL+C : still have to check for cmd > to buffer size and management of lost fd
+ - [x] CTRL+C : still have to check for cmd > to buffer size and management of lost fd
  - [x] CTRL+D : Management of partial cmd
  - [ ] CTRL+Z

-- [ ] Define client structure including: socket-fd, Id, command buffer
+- [x] Define client structure including: socket-fd, Id, command buffer
-- [ ] Define rooms with userid
+- [x] Define Channel with userid

 ---
 - Server command